Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Az.ServiceBus.md

 Returns a description for the specified topic.

 ### [New-AzServiceBusAuthorizationRule](New-AzServiceBusAuthorizationRule.md)
-Creates an Service Bus Namespace, Queue, Topic Authorization Rule
+Creates a ServiceBus Namespace, Queue, Topic Authorization Rule

 ### [New-AzServiceBusGeoDRConfiguration](New-AzServiceBusGeoDRConfiguration.md)
 Creates or updates a new Alias(Disaster Recovery configuration)